WILMINGTON -- The Mo Jazz Cafe was a part of the local music scene for a better part of a decade starting in the late 90's.

 This first concert's proceeds will be donated to the West River Habitat for Humanity, an organization that has been responsible for building two homes in Wilmington and one in both Whitingham and Wardsboro.
 It became incorporated as a non-profit charity on Aug.
 3, 2001 with the mission to partner with others to build affordable homes in its affiliated area.

 The concert series will run through Columbus Day weekend, ending on Oct.
-11. Each month, different musicians will share the stage with Bakriges to play jazz.
-All profits will benefit local non-profit organizations.
+11.

 In July, the proceeds will go to the Rotary International.
 Jessica's Closet, which donates prom dresses to girls, will be the recipient in August.
 In September, the concert's proceeds will go to the National Association of Mental Illnesses.
 Fund collected from the October show will go to Wilmington's Pettee Memorial Library, which needs a new roof and a ceiling repaired.